yuvipaloozie/Regime-Aware-Sector-Trading/README.md

 ![Regime Matrix](assets/regime_matrix.png)

 ### 2. Conditional Sector Allocation (XGBRanker)
 Once the current macro regime is identified, the pipeline passes the data to a state-conditional scoring engine.
 Predicting absolute stock returns is notoriously noisy.
 Therefore, the engine treats sector rotation as a ranking problem instead.
 By using 'XGBRanker', the model does not care about abnsolute moves in the market - it strictly optimzies for the relative ordering of the 11 sector ETFs.
-The long positioning is based on the top 2 best performing sectors in conjunction with the cash allocation from the regime identification part.
+The long positioning is based on the top 2 best performing sectors in conjunction with the cash allocation from the regime classifier.
+Using XGBoost also allows us to gather insight into which features drove decision making as shown below.

 ![XGBoost](assets/xgboostimp.png)

+The code from the original two notebooks were refactored into modular scripts for deployment with the following structure:

 1.  **Config Directory (`config/settings.yaml`):** Centralized configuration for asset universes, API paths, and hyperparameter bounds.
 2.  **`src.pipeline_ingest`:** Orchestrates downloads for macro features and sector tracking tickers.